oimodeler/oimodeler/docs/source/models.rst

   :alt: Alternative text

-Here, to reduce the number of free parameters of the model with have linked the second and third ``values`` of the interpolator to the first one.
+Here, to reduce the number of free parameters of the model we have linked the second and third ``values`` of the interpolator to the first one.

 Let's look at our third interpolator: An asymmetric cosine interpolator in time.
 As it